SterlynKong/tech_blog/README.md

   ## Description:
   A tech-news blog site containing interesting posts.
-  Users resgiter for a free account.
+  Users can register for a free account.
   Once logged in, a user can create, edit and delete their own posts and they can comment on posts belonging to others.

   ## Technologies